Benefit Fact Sheet

 Go to the Coronavirus Information Center for the latest information.
 Check it often - it will be updated frequently.

-Military OneSource provides confidential help and comprehensive information on every aspect of military life to members of the Army National Guard and their Families, without regard to activation status or geographic location.
+Military OneSource provides confidential help and comprehensive information on every aspect of military life to members of the Army National Guard on active duty and their Families, without regard to activation status or geographic location.

 Retired and discharged Service members and their immediate Family are eligible until 365 days past End of Tour of Service (ETS), retirement date, or discharge date including Service members on Temporary Disability Retirement List.
 Immediate Family includes Spouse, Children and anyone who has legal responsibility for Service member's Children for the benefit of the Child.